zvector/fate/README.md

 A `Deferral` is a stateful callback device used to manage the eventualities of asynchronous operations.

 A deferral is characterized by its **resolution state**.
-Initially the deferral is in the *unresolved* state; at some time in the future, it is expected to transition into one of possibly several *resolved* substates.
-This resolution transition is final; after it has taken place the deferral may not transition again.
+Initially the deferral is in the *unresolved* state; at some time in the future, it will irreversibly transition into one of possibly several *resolved* substates.

 Each resolved substate is associated with a distinct **callback queue**.
 Consumers of the deferral may add callbacks to any queue at any time, but the deferral will react differently according to its state.
 In the *unresolved* state, callbacks are simply stored for later.
 When the deferral transitions to a *resolved* substate, the functions in the queue associated with that state are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.